bathos/Ecmascript-Sublime/README.md

 called philosophical differences, but it should now be possible to use Ecmascript Sublime with just about any theme without cringing.

-I should note, there is another theme included with the package.
-It isn’t a real theme though -- it assigns random colors to hundreds of scopes.
-It is useful for referencing when designing themes but you’d be insane to actually use it.

 If you’re interested in adding support for Ecmascript Sublime to your theme, or are developing a new theme with this in mind, you’ll probably want a list of the targetable scopes...